librenms/librenms/doc/Developing/os/Health-Information.md

 - $oid = Required.
 This must be the numerical OID for where the data can be found, i.e .1.2.3.4.5.6.7.0
 - $index = Required.
 This must be unique for this sensor class, device and type.
-Typically it's the index from the table being walked or it could be the name of the OID if it's a single value.
+Typically it's the index from the table being walked, or it could be the name of the OID if it's a single value.
 - $type = Required.
-This should be the OS name, i.e pulse.
+This should be the OS name, i.e. pulse.
 - $descr = Required.
 This is a descriptive value for the sensor.
 Some devices will provide names to use.
 - $divisor = Defaults to 1.
-This is used to divided the returned value.
+This is used to divide the returned value.
 - $multiplier = Defaults to 1.
 This is used to multiply the returned value.
 - $low_limit = Defaults to null.
 Sets the low threshold limit for the sensor, used in alerting to report out range sensors.